Counter-sniper tactics

-Counter-sniper tactics have evolved in sniper warfare to reduce the effectiveness of snipers.
+Counter-sniper tactics are military tactics and countermeasures used to avoid, neutralize, or reduce the effectiveness of hostile snipers.

 Reducing the risk of damage

-During the stalking phase of their attack, a sniper will, if time allows, try to identify high-value targets, such as senior officers or senior NCOs.
+During the stalking phase of their attack, a sniper will, if time allows, try to identify high-value targets, such as other snipers, spotters, heavy weapon operators, medics and engineers, or senior officers and NCOs.
 They will do this by closely observing the behavior of the people in front of them.
 The intention is to identify who is in charge and then prepare to fire at them.
 It naturally follows that leaders should attempt to blend into the background by avoiding anything that distinguishes them from the most junior soldiers and attracts the interest of a sniper.

-In order to reduce a sniper's ability to damage the chain of command, doctrine and equipment need to prevent any observable "leadership" behaviors and signs.
-Insignia, e.g. rank insignia, should be subdued (i.e. dark or black as opposed to bright colors), camouflage colors on battledress, battledress identical for all ranks, military servants and rank-based luxuries (like saluting) avoided in forward areas, and commands and instruction should be given discreetly.
+In order to reduce a sniper's ability to disrupt the chain of command, doctrine and equipment need to prevent any observable "leadership" behaviors and signs.
+Identification symbols, e.g. rank insignia, should be subdued (i.e. dark or black as opposed to bright colors), camouflage colors on battledress, battledress identical for all ranks, military servants and rank-based luxuries (like saluting) avoided in forward areas, and commands and instruction should be given discreetly.
 Additionally, other acts such as looking at maps, using a radio, pointing authoritatively, abstaining from menial tasks and other forms of body language can betray an officer's rank.
-However, if a sniper cannot identify an officer or NCO, they may then select any person that they have a good chance of hitting.

-Valuable assets should be parked in sand-bagged redoubts until they are launched, preventing "anti-materiel" attacks.
-This is a prudent tactic in any circumstance, as it prevents damage from fragments.